-\textbf{Feature Fusion Module} We propose a Feature Fusion module to fuse the rendered colors and features from the MLPs to produce the final feature map.
-The rendered colors and features are concatenated and passed into the fusion module consisting of three 3x3 convolution layers followed by a 5x5 convolution layer and a batch normalization layer.
-During inference, we render the colors and features for all the $H\!\times\!W$ image pixels and the resulting $H\!\times\!W\!\times\!(N_c+N_f)$ tensor is processed by the module.
-However, during training, for efficiency, we sample $S\!\times\!S$ regions to be rendered and apply the loss only to those pixels in each iteration.
+\textbf{Feature Fusion Module} We propose a Feature Fusion module to fuse the rendered colors and features to produce the final feature map.
+The rendered colors and features are concatenated and fed into the fusion module consisting of three 3x3 convolutions, followed by a 5x5 convolution and a batch normalization layer.
+During inference, we render colors and features for all $H\!\times\!W$ image pixels and the resulting $H\!\times\!W\!\times\!(N_c+N_f)$ tensor is processed by the module.
+Note, for efficiency during training, we sample $S\!\times\!S$ regions to render and apply the loss only to those pixels each iteration.

 We use $\mathcal{H}$ to represent the fusion module.
 The final output feature result is: